 - Lead specific projects as required.
-Take ownership and responsibility for these projects and drive forward to conclusion ensuring all milestones are met. - Demonstrate accountability and strong focus on delivery in your role within the Retail directorate. - Demonstrate importance of collaborative approach by working closely with other branches within the Retail Group, other directorates in the Utility Regulator, industry participants, external advisors and other key stakeholders. - Show leadership in taking forward own initiatives to solves problems and issues within areas of regulatory policy and regulatory finance areas. - Show leadership in proactively ensuring the resolution of problems that may arise with internal and external stakeholders. - Mange external consultants as required ensuring delivery of agreed objectives and outputs and maximum value gain for UR from all external resources.
+Take ownership and responsibility for these projects and drive forward to conclusion ensuring all milestones are met. - Demonstrate accountability and strong focus on delivery in your role within

+- bemonstrate importance of collaborative approach by working closely with other branches within the Retail Group, other directorates in the Utility Regulator, industry participants, external advisors and other key stakeholders.
+Show leadership in taking forward own initiatives to solves problems and issues within areas of regulatory policy and regulatory finance areas.
+Show leadership in proactively ensuring the resolution of problems that may arise with internal and external stakeholders.
+Mange external consultants as required ensuring delivery of agreed objectives and outputs and maximum value gain for UR from all external resources.
 This will include financial management of consultancy contracts and liaison with UR finance on reporting monthly on costs and cost projections and all issues arising.

-Financial Management

-- Ensure work objectives are delivered within agreed timescales and budgets. - Contribute to the planning and monitoring of the Retail directorate budget as appropriate. - Management of consultancy contracts and liaison with UR finance branch as required.
-Formulation of tender documentation and scoring.
+Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
+Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
+Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Retail directorate.
+Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the Branch and inputting onto the Risk Register as required.
+Customer Services Respond to external queries and complaints as appropriate and in line with the UR policy for Appeals, Disputes and Complaints.
+Respond to consultations as appropriate.
+Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation.
+Build relationships with key stakeholders.